welleyloc/capstone-fe/README.md

 This is part 2 of 2 of my final class project.

-The front-end repository is found here: [Spring back-end](https://github.com/welleyloc/capstone-be)
+The back-end repository is found here: [Spring back-end](https://github.com/welleyloc/capstone-be)

 Full stack project completion ~2 wks.